General food etiquette – ie. medieval table manners – were very important and getting them right was crucial if a special banquet was to be a success.

 The food served at a typical medieval banquet would be chosen and purchased by a squire of the kitchen on behalf of the Lord or the King.
 The meals prepared would be initially placed on a dresser in the kitchen until it would be taken forth into the Great Hall of the castle and formally presented, often to a musical fanfare from musicians in the minstrel’s gallery.

 On arrival, guests were generally invited to wash their hands at the entrance to the Great Hall and then they would proceed to be seated so that grace could be said.

 Buffets & Manners

 Buffets were a raked assembly of wooden planks, in effect a series of shelves and the number of the shelf would indicate rank with the highest shelves being reserved for people of the highest rank.
 Fine plates of gold or silver would be displayed on the buffet and it is from these that servants would serve the food.

-The number of courses at a medieval banquet might vary but for a prestigious banquet there would probably be at least five or six courses but in the case of the Lord or King this could be up to a dozen.
-A key point in medieval table manners was that every dish or drink that was consumed by the highest-ranking members of the gathering would first be tasted by a servant to check that it was not poisoned.
-In truth this became less of a practical consideration and was more ceremonial.
+The number of courses presented at a banquet might vary but for a prestigious occasion there would probably be at least five or six courses; in the case of a lord or king this could actually be up to a dozen.
+A key point in table manners during the medieval era was that every dish or drink that was consumed by the highest-ranking members of the gathering would first be tasted by a servant to check that it was not poisoned.
+In truth this became less of a practical consideration and was more a ceremonial ritual.